SheetJS/sheetjs/README.md

 For tests involving the read side, an appropriate feature test would involve reading an existing file and checking the resulting workbook object.
-If a parameter is involved, files should be read with different values for the param to verify that the feature is working as expected.
+If a parameter is involved, files should be read with different values to verify that the feature is working as expected.

 For tests involving a new write feature which can already be parsed, appropriate feature tests would involve writing a workbook with the feature and then opening